 Something like: On Sundays, wake up slowly and enjoy a freshly brewed coffee in your spacious gourmet kitchen.
 While natural sunlight fills your space through the large floor-to-ceiling windows, imagine making fluffy pancakes on your luxury range.

 If you feel like your description lacks some oomph, try adding scientifically proven words to help sell listings for more money.
-Zillow’s results from a 2015 listing description study found that the following terms can boost a listing sale by 8.2 percent:
+Zillow’s results from a real estate listing description study found that the following terms can boost a listing sale by 8.2 percent:

 - Luxurious